Glossary of Moving Terms

 Elevator Carry: A charge to compensate the carrier for the additional labor required to load and unload a shipment by way of an elevator to your home.

-Estimate: An professional assessment as to the van space requirements, weight of your household goods and cost of the move determined by the physical visual inspection of a shipment by a representative of the carrier.
+Estimate: An professional assessment as to the van space requirements, weight (or number of hours) of your household goods and cost of the move determined after the physical visual inspection of a shipment by a representative of the carrier.

 Expedited Service: A program which, for an additional charge, allows a specific delivery date to be requested.
 If the date is not met, only standard charges apply.